Andrusv/FaceRecognition/README.md

 # Face recognition and identification OpenCV in Python.
 ---

-This is a python 3.X face and eye recognition app using the OpenCV library including a trainig model.
+This is a python 3.X face and eye recognition app using the OpenCV library including a training  model.

 ### Dependencies
 ---